GabeDiniz/github-bot/README.md

 This project is a Discord bot integrated with GitHub webhooks to provide real-time notifications about issue events (created/closed) in specific repositories.
 The bot listens to webhook events via a Flask server and sends notifications to a designated Discord channel.

+# 📁 File Structure and Explanation

+`main.py`
+Purpose: The main bot file that connects to Discord and handles basic setup.

+`webhook_server.py`
+Purpose: Flask-based webhook server that listens to GitHub events.

+- verify_signature(payload, signature): Validates incoming webhook payloads for security.
+- github_webhook(): Handles incoming webhook requests and sends appropriate notifications to Discord.
+- notify_discord(message): Sends a message to the specified Discord channel.

 # 👨‍💻 For Developer

 ## Steps to Run